-LISTENING SINGING PLAYING/PERFORMING RESPONDING Reception children should be taught to: Listen carefully to rhymes and songs, paying attention to how they sound.
+Listen carefully to rhymes and songs, paying attention to how they sound.
 Learn rhymes, poems and songs.
-Listen attentively, move to and talk about music, expressing their feelings and responses.
-Reception children should be taught to: Sing a range of well-known nursery rhymes and songs.
+Listen attentively, move to and Sing a range of well-known nursery rhymes and songs.
+Sing a range of well-known nursery rhymes and songs.
+Sing a range of well-known nursery rhymes and songs.
+Sing a range of well-known nursery rhymes and songs.
+Sing a range of well-known nursery rhymes and songs.
 Sing in a group or on their own, increasingly matching the pitch and following the melody.
-Reception children should be taught to: Create collaboratively, sharing ideas, resources and skills.
+Reception children should be taught to: their feelings and responses. • Ex Create collaboratively, sharing ideas, resources and skills.
 Perform songs, rhymes, poems and stories with others, and (when appropriate) try to move in time with music.
 Explore and engage in music making and dance, performing solo or in groups.
-Reception children should be taught to: Explore, use and refine a variety of artistic effects to express their ideas and feelings.
-PDEADTH OF CTUDY
+Explore, use and refine a variety of artistic effects to express their ideas and feelings.